Bottled water is convenient, refreshing, and seemingly infinite. But have you ever wondered if bottled water goes bad or expires?

 Drinking bottled water before the manufacturers' best-by or expiration date is always best.
 However, if you're storing bottled water for emergencies, create a strategy that involves understanding the product's best-by dates.

-Bottled water has a relatively long shelf life compared to other beverages, but can still degrade over time.
+Bottled water has a relatively long shelf life compared to other beverages, but can still go bad over time.
 High temperatures and exposure to oxygen can all contribute to a shorter shelf life.

 Any of the factors mentioned above can cause the bottled water's container to break down, resulting in bad taste and potentially a less safe experience.